CAOR-MINES-ParisTech/ukfm/docsource/source/auto_examples/imugnss.rst

 Filtering
 ==============================================================================
-The UKF proceeds as a standard Kalman filter with a simple for loop.
+The UKF proceeds as a standard Kalman filter with a for loop.

 .. code-block:: default

+    # measurement iteration number
+    k = 1
     for n in range(1, N):
         # propagation
         dt = t[n]-t[n-1]
         ukf.state_propagation(omegas[n-1], dt)